Overwintering Black, Giant, & Tiger Swallowtails

 1. Find a suitable cage for overwintering

 I used to believe that swallowtails needed to pupate on sticks.
-Turns out, they’re just fine forming their chrysalis in the corners of a pop-up mesh raising cage.
+Turns out, they’re just fine forming their chrysalis in the pop-up mesh raising cage, on cuttings containers, on their host plants, or even here:

 We don’t raise many swallowtails so our overwintering broods are typically less than 5 total…a small pop-up cage is all that is needed.
-If you overwinter larger broods, check out our big cube butterfly cage.
+If you overwinter larger broods, you can can still fit them in a small enclosure by removing and relocation them.

 2. Find a suitable spot to keep the cage overwinter